prithvi16/ossdatabase/README.md

-#  Starter ⚡️
+#  ossdatabase ⚡️

-starter is a Rails starter app, it is in the works.
+ossdatabase is a Rails ossdatabase app, it is in the works.